-In May, Kia Motors Europe confirmed that its first dedicated electric vehicle, built on a unique platform (E-GMP), would boasts of “world-leading” EV technologies and powertrain.
+In May 2020, Kia had confirmed that its first dedicated electric vehicle, built on a unique platform (E-GMP), would boasts of “world-leading” EV technologies and powertrain.

-Emilio Herrera, Chief Operating Officer at Kia Motors Europe says the Old Continent is the focal point for electric vehicle sales (sales of EVs grew this year despite the Coronavirus lockdown) and every year of the last 5 years, the company has reported growing sales of EVs with the e-Niro and e-Soul models.
+Emilio Herrera, COO, Kia (Europe), had said that the Old Continent is the focal point for electric vehicle sales (sales of EVs grew this year despite the Coronavirus lockdown) and every year between 2015 and 2019, the company has reported growing sales of EVs with the e-Niro and e-Soul models.

 Kia Imagine ‘e-GT’ to offer Porsche Taycan-level acceleration

 Kia’s all-new electric SUV based on the Imagine concept will be a high-performance product.
-A British report in May suggested that the electric car will offer Porsche Taycan level of performance in its range-topping variant.
+A British report in May 2020 had suggested that the electric car will offer Porsche Taycan level of performance in its range-topping variant.

-In an interaction with AutoExpress.co.uk, Emilio Herrera, COO, Kia Motors Europe has said that Kia Motors is planning a performance variant of the new EV which is known as the Kia CV internally.
-The performance variant will be able to launch from 0 to 100 km/h in under 3 seconds, pushing the Imagine into Porsche Taycan territory.
+In an interaction with AutoExpress.co.uk in July 2020, Herrera had said that Kia is planning a performance variant of the CV.
+The performance variant will be able to launch from 0 to 100 km/h in under 3 seconds, pushing the Kia CV into Porsche Taycan territory.
 The performance-oriented EV is the result of Kia’s partnership with Croatian electric car specialist Rimac.
 The EV will have the same 800V battery technology offered on the Taycan and will support 350 kW fast-charging.

 The new electric SUV will have an unconventional design like the Kia Imagine concept with a high riding body and a fastback styled rear, more of which has been discussed below.
 This is Kia’s first electric vehicle to be built on the group’s E-GMP platform, which is scalable and can be applied to various body sizes and styles.
 Other vehicles confirmed on the E-GMP include the Genesis JW, Ioniq 5 and the Ioniq 6.

 Kia says production Imagine is “something you’ve never seen before”

-Steve Kosowski, Kia’s Long-range Strategy, Product Strategy and Mobility Manager, said in April that the production version of the Kia Imagine will be something that you’ve never seen before.
+Steve Kosowski, Kia’s Long-range Strategy, Product Strategy and Mobility Manager, had said in April 2020 that the production version of the Kia Imagine will be something that you’ve never seen before.